NCH-Motion-Laboratory/gaitbase/README.md

 ## Installation

 The installation is easiest using conda.
 Clone this repository, change directory to the repository root and run `conda env create`.
 This should create a conda environment called `gaitbase` with the necessary dependencies.
 Activate the environment and run `gaitbase` to start the program.
-On Windows, you can create a desktop shortcut by running `gaitbase_make_shortcut` in the activated environment.
+On Windows, you can create a desktop shortcut by running `gaitbase_make_shortcut` (or, if that fails, `python -c "from gaitbase.utils import make_my_shortcut; make_my_shortcut()"`) in the activated environment.

 If you want to install in development mode (so that the package is actually run from the local repository clone), install as above, then run `pip uninstall gaitbase`, followed by `pip install -e .` in the repository root.